PhilChodrow/PIC16A/schedule.md

 # Final exam

 The final exam will take place on December 17th, 2020.
-It will be released at 8am on 12/17.
+It will be released at 12:00am on 12/17 and will be due at 11:59pm on 12/17, both times Pacific.
 The exam is intended to require approximately 3 hours of effort.
 You will have 24 hours to complete the the exam.
 This exam is open-book and open-notes.